chouseknecht/galaxy-import-role/README.md

 # galaxy-import-role

-Automate importing one or more roles to Galaxy.
-By-passes the Galaxy CLI and uses the API directly.
+Automate importing one or more roles to Galaxy by using the API directly.
+Does not rely on the ansible-galaxy CLI tool, but instead call Galaxy API endpoints directly.

 ## Requirements

 Uses the Ansible uri module to make requests to the Galaxy API.
 In versions of Ansible prior to 2.1 this required httplib2.
+With newer versions of Anaible the uri module should just work.

-Authentication to Galaxy via its API requires a [GitHub personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+Authentication to the Galaxy API requires a [GitHub personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

 ## Role Variables